Home Compare AON vs QSR

 Aon vs Restaurant Brands International: Which Stock Looks Stronger in 2026?

-Aon holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-Restaurant Brands International still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+Aon holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+Restaurant Brands International still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Restaurant Brands International, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Aon, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.